Ashpex/homelab/README.md

 ## Traefik Reverse Proxy

-This setup includes Traefik as a reverse proxy with automatic HTTPS via Let's Encrypt.
+This setup includes Traefik as a reverse proxy.
+With Cloudflare Tunnel, TLS terminates at Cloudflare; Traefik's internal ACME is disabled in this repo.

 **Features:**
-- Automatic HTTPS certificates for all services
+- HTTPS via Cloudflare Tunnel (no ACME in Traefik)
 - Security headers and compression
 - Rate limiting and circuit breaker patterns
 - Cloudflare integration support